 The key features of our EAR policy include:

-- Comprehensive insurance coverage for erection of projects and provides cover during storage, erection, and testing of property at the insured site
+- Comprehensive insurance coverage for the erection of projects and provides cover during storage, erection, and testing of property at the insured site

 - Coverage for the entire period of the project